muhme/joomla-branches-tester/README.md

 Distributed under the GNU General Public License version 2 or later, see [LICENSE](LICENSE)

 If it is used, I would like to pass it on to the Joomla! project.

+## Acknowledgements

+Many thanks to everyone who supports this project by contributing code, testing, reporting bugs, suggesting improvements and providing valuable feedback.
+Your help makes JBT better for everyone.

+Many thanks to all contributors, especially:
+* @brianteeman
+* @alikon

 ## Contact